 A claim is a request for an insurance company to issue payment per the terms of your car insurance policy.

 For more help understanding the lingo in your policy, see our auto insurance terms glossary.

 A variety of protection falls under the umbrella of auto insurance.

 Liability protection is the foundation of an auto insurance policy.
 It protects drivers against damage they inflict upon other people or their property.
 Nearly every state mandates drivers to have a minimum level of liability protection.

 Uninsured or underinsured motorist coverage is designed to protect you from drivers who don’t have insurance or damage you or your property beyond the limits of their insurance.
 This is optional coverage in some states and mandatory in others.

 Personal injury protection is a requirement in some states.
 It covers medical bills and may cover other costs for drivers and their passengers after an accident regardless of whether they were at fault.

-Comprehensive coverage, optional under state law but often a requirement for drivers who’ve financed vehicle purchases, covers just about any other damage to vehicle such as fire, hail, vandalism, flood and theft.
+Comprehensive coverage, optional under state law but often a requirement for drivers who’ve financed vehicle purchases, covers just about any other damage to vehicles such as fire, hail, vandalism, flood and theft.

 If your car is being repaired, optional rental coverage will cover the cost of a rental vehicle.